 My site icon is currently the number 6.
 You’ll want to keep this image simple because this image is resized down and used in browser tabs, bookmarks, etc.

 Choose your brand font and colors

-Another part of your brand are your brand colors.
+Another part of your brand is your brand colors.
 I chose a shade of blue as my only brand color to keep it simple.

 Create the main pages of your blog

 Before you start creating blog posts, you need to create the main pages of your website first.